This magical portal is a work-in-progress. Much more coming soon!

 Kim Liggett: Kim is a fellow YA author and I just love her Instagram because I always get deck lust and I love seeing a fellow writer incorporating tarot into her process.
 She isn’t a tarot teacher or anything, I just love her vibe.

 Quickly: best to start out with the Rider-Waite-Smith, which is what everything is pretty much based on.
 Get the Centennial Edition - the colors are prettier.
-My current deck love is the Wild Unknown, but it’s very different from the traditional RWS deck, so it’s not one to start with.
+My current deck love is the Shadowscapes Tarot - it is perfect for creatives and beautiful and gives great insights.
+I bought it at a witchy store in Edinburgh called The Wyrd Shop, like you do.
+The Wild Unknown was my true gateway drug for tarot once I learned more about the cards - it’s a powerful deck, but it’s very different from the traditional RWS deck, so it’s not one to start with.
+It is the one that really spoke to me for the longest time.
+But!
+It’s messages are really blunt - it’s a punch in the vag sometimes, so just be ready for some BIG truth bombs.
 You might want to begin with an oracle card deck, just to get your feet wet.
 These are not tarot cards.
 You can just pick a card and read the interpretation on it and in the book that comes with it.
 I really love Doreen Virtue’s Goddess Guidance cards, because they help me channel my inner lady fierceness.

 *Decks in images above: Pics #1 and 3 from the Wild Unknown, Pics #2 and #4 from Uusi’s Pagan Otherworlds